gwbtc/collaborative-working-groups/uip-proposal.md

 The three initial working groups address critical areas identified by the community: Bitcoin integration for identity, flexible sponsorship mechanisms, and Eyre security improvements.
 These topics require coordinated effort across multiple organizations and will benefit from structured collaboration.

-## Implementation Timeline

-- Week 1: Create GitHub repository and initial structure
-- Week 1-2: Finalize working group charters
-- Week 1-2: Chair nominations and selection
-- Week 3: Initial working group meetings
-- Week 26: First term evaluation and renewal consideration

 ## Resource Requirements

 ### Technical Infrastructure
-- GitHub Organization account with appropriate permissions
+- Git repository with appropriate permissions granted to members, elders, and editor of the Core Guild.
-- Communication platform
-- Meeting scheduling and recording tools
+- Communication platform, meeting scheduling and recording tool.

 ### Organizational Support
-Each participating organization commits to supporting their representatives with adequate time allocation and resources to fulfill working group responsibilities.
+Each sponsoring organization commits to supporting their representatives with adequate time allocation and resources to fulfill working group responsibilities.

 ## Copyright